Geraldo Perdomo Player Props: Diamondbacks vs. Mets

 Geraldo Perdomo At The Plate

-- Perdomo is hitting .284 with 14 doubles, a triple, five home runs and 34 walks.
+- Perdomo has 14 doubles, a triple, five home runs and 35 walks while hitting .278.

-- Perdomo has picked up a hit in 57.4% of his 68 games this season, with at least two hits in 26.5% of them.
+- Perdomo has picked up a hit in 39 of 69 games this season, with multiple hits 18 times.

-- He has gone deep in 7.4% of his games this year, and 2% of his plate appearances.
+- He has hit a long ball in 7.2% of his games in 2023, and 2% of his trips to the plate.

-- In 32.4% of his games this year, Perdomo has had at least one RBI.
-He's picked up more than one in 10.3% and driven in three or more of his team's runs in three contests.
+- Perdomo has driven in a run in 22 games this year (31.9%), including seven games with more than one RBI (10.1%).
+He has also driven in three or more of his team's runs in three contests.

-- He has scored in 31 of 68 games this year, and more than once 5 times.
+- In 44.9% of his games this season, he has scored at least once.
+And he's had five games with multiple runs (7.2%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.